 Nearly 45% go to the first three positions.
-So if you’re struggling to rank, don’t worry.
+So if you need help to rank, don’t worry.
 We’ll cover the high-impact work you can start doing today.

 There are many reasons you should consider SEO if you’re writing online.
-For example, in June of last year, Google processed 13.46 million search queries in the U.S. and accounted for over 61% of desktop queries.
+For example, in June last year, Google processed 13.46 million search queries in the U.S., accounting for over 61% of desktop queries.

 In addition, online search usage accounts for 30% of web traffic globally.
 That’s a lot of people.
 If you’re following SEO best practices, you increase the odds of capturing a piece of that.